awsdocs/amazon-glacier-developer-guide/doc_source/configuring-notifications-sdk-java.md

    You need to provide the vault name, notification configuration information, and account ID\.
 In specifying a notification configuration, you provide the Amazon Resource Name \(ARN\) of an existing Amazon SNS topic and one or more events for which you want to be notified\.
 For a list of supported events, see [Set Vault Notification Configuration \(PUT notification\-configuration\)](api-vault-notifications-put.md)\)\.

-1. Execute the `setVaultNotifications` method by providing the request object as a parameter\.
+1. Run the `setVaultNotifications` method by providing the request object as a parameter\.

 The following Java code snippet illustrates the preceding steps\.
 The snippet sets a notification configuration on a vault\.
 The configuration requests Amazon S3 Glacier \(S3 Glacier\) to send a notification to the specified Amazon SNS topic when either the `ArchiveRetrievalCompleted` event or the `InventoryRetrievalCompleted` event occurs\.